Skye Sweetnam: Early life

-Music career
+Career

-2003–2006: Noise from the Basement
+2002–2006: Noise from the Basement

-In 2003, Sweetnam worked with Canadian producer and instrumentalist James Robertson on what would later become Noise from the Basement, her Capitol Records/EMI debut.
+In 2002, Sweetnam began working with Canadian producer and instrumentalist James Robertson on what would later become Noise from the Basement, her Capitol Records/EMI debut.
+She recorded this album on a Shure 57 microphone.
+The album was recorded as demos and then it was officially mastered by producers at Capitol Records.
 The single "Billy S." appeared in July 2003 on the soundtrack to the movie How to Deal and quickly took off in Canada.
 Two more singles were released from the debut album; they fared moderately on the charts.
 In 2004, Sweetnam went on tour over Europe and North America as the opening act for Britney Spears on her Onyx Hotel Tour.

-Sweetnam also provided the theme songs for various television shows including The Buzz on Maggie for Disney Channel, Wayside for Teletoon and Radio Free Roscoe.
+Sweetnam also provided the theme songs for various television shows including The Buzz on Maggie for Disney Channel, Wayside for Teletoon, and Radio Free Roscoe.
 She also covered "Part of Your World" from the 1989 Disney film The Little Mermaid for the compilation albums Disneymania 3 and DisneyRemixMania.
 In 2006, Sweetnam provided the singing voice for Barbie in The Barbie Diaries.
 Her songs "Girl Most Likely To", "Note to Self", "Real Life", and "This Is Me", were also included in the soundtrack to The Barbie Diaries.